 13 H+M binarization corresponds to the definition of relevance usually used in the Text Retrieval Conference (TREC).
 The TREC definition is "If you were writing a report on the subject of the topic and would use the information contained in the document in the report, then the document is relevant.
-Only binary judgments ('relevant' or 'not relevant') are made, and a document is judged relevant if any piece of it is relevant (regardless of how small the piece is in relation to the rest of the document)." (source: https://trec.nist.gov/data/reljudge_eng.html)
+Only binary judgments ("relevant" or "not relevant") are made, and a document is judged relevant if any

-Fig. 4.
-Inter-annotator agreement (Cohen's kappa) over 5 assessors after Task 1 assessment was completed.
-Each assessor evaluated two topics that had been scored by two of the other assessors.
-Shown are results for four-way classification (gray) and two-way (H+M binarized) classification (black).
-Results are provided for each individual Task 1 assessor (as average kappa score), along with the average kappa values over all assessors at right ('Total').
+Fig. 3.
+Inter-annotator agreement (kappa) over 8 assessors during Task 1 training (8 topics per round); four-way classification (gray) and two-way (H+M binarized) classification (black).

-cause topics with no relevant posts cannot be used to distinguish between ranked retrieval systems, and topics with only a single relevant post result in coarsely quantized values for H+M binarized evaluation measures, and that degree of quantization can adversely affect the ability to measure statistically significant differences.
+Assessment A total of 80 questions were assessed for Task 1.
+Three judgment pools (for topics A2, A22, and A70) had zero or one posts with relevance ratings of high or medium; these 3 topics were removed from the collection because topics with no relevant posts can not be used to distinguish between ranked retrieval systems, and topics with only a single relevant post result in coarsely quantized values for H+M binarized evaluation measures, and that degree of quantization can adversely affect the ability to measure statistically significant differences.
 For the remaining 77 questions, an average of 508.5 answers were assessed for each question, with an average assessment time of 63.1 seconds per answer post.
 The average number of answers labeled with any degree of relevance (high, medium, or low; henceforth "H+M+L binarization") was 52.9 per question, with the highest number of relevant answers being 188 (for topic A.38) and the lowest being 2 (for topic A.96).